Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed Evaluation

-We created a dataset of real-world recordings of specific physical phenomena, focusing on fundamental aspects of Newtonian mechanics.
-Recordings were conducted under controlled laboratory conditions, allowing us to systematically vary initial parameters and capture repeatable scenarios.
-By operating in this rigorously controlled setting, we can isolate and test adherence to specific physical laws -- such as the periodic dynamics of a harmonic pendulum -- rather than merely assessing overall visual plausibility.
-This sets our dataset apart from previous works that often focus on uncontrolled, general-purpose video data~\citep{motamed2025generative, kang2024far}, allowing for a more precise and targeted evaluation of physical consistency.\looseness=-1
+\paragraph{Dataset methodology} We create a dataset of real-world videos of specific physical phenomena, focusing on capturing fundamental aspects of Newtonian mechanics.
+Videos are recorded under controlled conditions, allowing us to systematically vary initial parameters and capture repeatable scenarios.
+By operating in a controlled and repeatable setting, we can isolate and test adherence to specific physical laws -- such as the periodic dynamics of a harmonic pendulum -- rather than merely assessing overall visual plausibility.
+This sets our dataset apart from previous works that often focus on uncontrolled, general-purpose video data~\citep{motamed2026generative, kang2025how}, allowing for a more precise and targeted evaluation of physical consistency.\looseness=-1

-\paragraph{Physical experiments.} We recorded a set of six core experiments, each highlighting specific physical principles:\\

-\begin{enumerate}[left=0pt,itemsep=2pt,topsep=2pt] \item Falling ball: A ball dropped from rest until it makes impact with the surface, used to test uniform gravitational acceleration and energy conservation. \item Bouncing ball: A ball observed from the moment it first impacts the surface until it rebounds and impacts again, testing gravitational acceleration and energy conservation in a more challenging setting. \item Projectile motion: A ball launched at various initial velocities and angles, testing the preservation of momentum and energy, as well as the uniformity of gravity. \item Holonomic pendulum: A ball affixed to a rigid rod, with periodic motion and energy conservation. \item Non-holonomic pendulum: A ball suspended by a string, showcasing approximate energy conservation and approximate harmonic motion. \item Double pendulum: A more complex system with a pendulum attached to another pendulum, illustrating chaotic behavior and conservation laws in nonlinear dynamics. \end{enumerate}

-\paragraph{Physical initial conditions.} For each experiment, we varied specific initial conditions: the initial speed for the falling ball, the angle and initial speed for the projectile motion, and the angle for the pendulums.
-This diverse collection ensures robust coverage of dynamic behaviors, enabling thorough evaluation of generated videos against real-world physical phenomena.
-To maintain consistency in these initial parameters, we employed an actuator -- namely, a robotic controller -- ensuring accurate and repeatable setups.
-We recorded 5–7 videos per initial condition setting, resulting in approximately 10-20 videos per experiment.
-Complete dataset statistics and the photos of the experiments can be found in App.~\ref{app:dataset}.

-We use the recorded dataset images in two ways mainly in our experiments.
-First, the initial frames of the real-world videos serve as prompts to set the initial conditions for the conditional video generation models.
-This ensures that the generated sequences begin from the same starting point as the real-world experiments.